poppy-project/poppy-docs/en/programming/python.md

 ![Anaconda Python distribution](../img/python/anaconda.png)

 We also strongly advise to use the [Anaconda Python distribution](https://www.continuum.io/why-anaconda) as it already includes most of the libraries needed by the Poppy libraries.
-We also provide all poppy libraries as conda recipes so they can be easily install using Anaconda (see the [install section](#TODO)).
+We also provide all poppy libraries as conda recipes so they can be easily install using Anaconda (see the [install section](../installation-for-advanced-users/README.md)).

 ## Overview of the different libraries

+> **Info** A more detailled documentation of these software libraries is available in the [software libraries section](../software-libraries/README.md)

 Before jumping into the code, we will briefly introduce the different existing Poppy libraries and how they interact with each other.